zlatinb/muwire/doc/crawler.md

 # Crawling

 Crawling the network is one possible method for a HostCache to discover currently active nodes on the network.
-Only ultrapeers support crawling, and that can be disabled by the operator.

 ### Crawler Ping